Japanese land law

 Japanese land law is the law of real property in Japan.
-Nationwide, city land law began in 1919.
+A nationwide city land law began in 1919.
 This was completely revised in more detail in 1968, focusing on City Planning Areas.
 The concept of zoning was introduced to all of Japan beginning with the Land-Use Law in 1974 (modelled on the German land planning system); this was later integrated into City Planning Areas.
-After 2011, decentralisation policy delegated the power to create a land-use plan without needing approval from the central government.
+After 2011, a decentralisation policy delegated the power to create a land-use plan without needing approval from the central government.

 Land Tax Reform (1873)

-The Land Tax Reform of 1873 was the first modern land law, and contributed to the economic growth of the Meiji period, destroying the old economic and social system and creating the new system.
+The Land Tax Reform of 1873 was the first modern land law, and it contributed to the economic growth of the Meiji period.
+This destroyed the old economic and social system, and created it the new system.
 The law increased tax revenue and boosted farm productivity by issuing the title deeds to buy and sell land freely.
 A total of 109.33 million landownership certificates were issued in 1876.

 Tokyo City Improvement Ordinance (1888)

 The first modern Japanese land law, the Tokyo City Improvement Ordinance ('shiku kaisei'), was enacted in 1888, but had been in preparation since 1876.
-It targetes infrastructure development including major streets and water works to prevent epidemics in Tokyo.
+It targeted infrastructure development including major streets and water works to prevent epidemics in Tokyo.
 The projects took over 30 years, completed in 1918.

 Old City Planning Law (1919)

-Because the need of the development outside of Tokyo by a rapid industrialization and urbanization, there was demand came from other large cities and from the architectural profession around 1917 to institutionalize a planning system for whole nation.
+Because of the need of development outside of Tokyo due to rapid industrialization and urbanization, there was demand from other large cities and from the architectural profession around 1917 to institutionalize a planning system for the whole nation.
 The government then created the City Planning Section (toshi keikaku) in the Home Ministry, led by the first Section chief, Ikeda Hiroshi.
 He drafted the Old City Planning Law which enacted in 1919, later called 'Old Law' or 'Old City Planning Law', along with the Urban Building Law (shigaichi kenchikubutsu).

-1923 Great Kantō earthquake almost completely destroyed the Tokyo area, the Reconstruction Agency was then created to reconstruct Tokyo and Yokohama within 7 years.
+When the 1923 Great Kantō earthquake almost completely destroyed the Tokyo area, the Reconstruction Agency was created to reconstruct Tokyo and Yokohama within 7 years.
 The Old City Planning Law provided zoning, building-line control, and land consolidation, which by the end of 1930, applied to more than 100 cities.

-After the World War II, the militarism-source Home Ministry was denounced and replaced by the Ministry of Construction in 1948.
+After World War II, the militarism-source Home Ministry was denounced and replaced by the Ministry of Construction in 1948.
 The Urban Building Law was also replaced by the Building Standard Law (kenchiku kijun ho).